nikwl/kinect-toolbox/README.md

 ```

 ## Methods
+#### Kinect
+The kinect class.
+Supports the following input arguments:
+* params_file: Path to a kinect parameters file (.json).
+Parameters file can contain the kinect intrinsic parameters and a 3D transformation (which is applied to point clouds).
+See kinect._load_camera_params() for more information.
+* device_index: Use to interface with a specific device if more than one is connected.
+* headless: If true, will allow the kinect to collect and process data without a display.
+Connect the Kinect to a server and collect data remotely!
+* pipeline: Optionally pass a pylibfreenect2 pipeline that will be used with the kinect.
+Note that this will override the headless argument - Headless requires CUDA or OpenCL pipeline.
+Possible types are as follows:
+    * OpenGLPacketPipeline
+    * CpuPacketPipeline
+    * OpenCLPacketPipeline
+    * CudaPacketPipeline
+    * OpenCLKdePacketPipeline

 #### get_frame
 Get a video frame from the kinect.
 Optionally specify a list of image types and the function will return a corresponding list of images.
 Available types are:
 * KFrame.RAW_COLOR - returns a 1920 x 1080 color image